A Challenge to Reason: Gustavo Rol and His Prodigies

 Jemolo’s invitation was by no means the only one that Rol received over the years from researchers in Italy and abroad.
 He invariably declined to submit to such ‘scientific’ tests.
 Also, although some of the ‘experiments’ that he carried out either in his own or in friend’s homes were attended by magicians - supposedly especially adept at detecting trickery -, he admitted these individuals purely on a basis of friendship, and always refused to invite other professional stage magicians who had repeatedly made such a request.

 A few magicians who never attended Rol’s experiments claimed that a large part of them - especially those involving the manipulation of playing cards and others seemingly requiring telepathic and clairvoyant powers - could be duplicated with the use of ordinary techniques employed by stage conjurers and illusionists.

 Whereas this may well be the case in a general way, it is essential to appreciate that reproducing a certain effect under conditions different from those applying to the original experiment is hardly probatory for dismissing the latter’s authenticity.
 A stage magician can simulate to great effect a person’s ability to levitate through the use of appropriate contrivances.
 This hardly denies by itself the reality of levitation if indeed obtained under non contrived circumstances, as claimed for instance for a number of Christian mystics and saints (most notably perhaps Saint Joseph of Cupertino (1603-1663), the subject of a recent study by Michael Grosso, 2015).
-Also, as noted, a few magicians did attend Rol’s experiments, and testified to the soundness of his procedures.
+Also, as noted, a few magicians did attend Rol’s experiments, and failed to find any evidence of trickery.

 Rol outlined a number of reasons for refusing any systematic testing of his abilities under well controlled conditions.